MichaelCurrin/learn-to-code/intro_to_coding.md

 	- If you are interesting in serverless applications - this is what you need to know:
 		- They still do run on a server somewhere, you just treat is as somewhere in the cloud.
 		- You can spin up as many as needed especially for a high volume of requests.
+		- Serverless applications are task-based.
+		- They run based on event - such as a certain time or when triggered by a web request.
 		- The server is disposable and is turned off when it is not needed, which saves on the cost of running a server continuously even when not needed.
-		- The server is managed by configuration - if there is something wrong or you ne
+		- The server is managed by configuration - if there is something wrong or you need to change the version of a library, you don't modifiy the server.
+You modify the config, tear down the server and then start another server.
 	- See links:
 		- [AWS Lambda](https://aws.amazon.com/lambda/) - event-driven serverless computing.
 		- [Backend as a Service](https://backendless.com/)